Mike-Jarmola/Driving_Mileage/README.md

 4) Estimating an ARIMA model
 5) Accounting for exogenous effects

-We find that the Covid-19 pandemic and if I travel outside my Minneapolis/St. Paul metro area account more for my driving mileage than mileage driven in previous weeks.
+We find that the Covid-19 pandemic and traveling outside my Minneapolis/St. Paul metro area account more for my driving mileage than mileage driven in previous weeks.

 Thank you for reading, and I welcome any feedback and comments!